Updated April 12, 2026

 Harvest Stage – Around Days 50 To 70 The Timeline Turns Into A Quality Window

 Beets can be harvested through a wider size range than many root crops, but quality still has a limit.
-Maryland recommends pulling roots at about 1 to 3 inches in diameter.
-Illinois adds two useful anchors: around 1 1/2 inches is a common cooking, pickling, or canning size, and roots above about 3 inches are more likely to become tough and fibrous.
+Roots are usually best pulled at about 1 to 3 inches in diameter.
+Around 1 1/2 inches is a strong cooking, pickling, or canning size, while roots above about 3 inches are more likely to become tough and fibrous.

 When Baby Beet Phase Becomes Table Beet Phase